elbor7/PCC_Design_code/README.md

-# DCC_Processing
+# DCC_Processing_Tool
-The whole source code for DCC processing
+The C++ code generates and analyses a kinetic structure evolution process on the elements of a Discrete Cell Complex represented as a set of Incidence and Adjacency matrices